zymaislam/springbreakprep/README.md

 	opacity : 0.8 // The transparency of the text.

 The hAxis showing the date was changed to continuous from discrete so as to make it more customizable in case I want to use gridlines.
+In doing so, while creating a variable I realized the difference between date, Date and DATE which was a very important lesson, since my JSON was in DATE, and the practice set we used in class was "date".